Germany's Cabinet backs legislation to allow CO2 storage projects

 The German government has backed a controversial plan to allow underground storage of climate-damaging carbon dioxide (CO2) emissions in the country.

-The Cabinet approved a draft of the Carbon Dioxide Storage Act in Berlin on Wednesday, sources told dpa.
+The Cabinet approved a draft of the Carbon Dioxide Storage Act in Berlin on Wednesday.
 According to the draft legislation, CO2 storage projects are being planned primarily under the North Sea.

 However, Germany's parliament will still need to consider the proposals.